scuzzydude/asimov/asimov.md

 If this idea is successful as a venture, it will be because it aligns the most fundamental goals of almost all of humanity.
 We want our children to have better lives than we do.
 In a world of the king's gold, that means that the children should own more property than their parents did.
 In engineering term, this leads to a resource constraint.
 If you change the way we value wealth, societal and family goals can be more aligned.

 The beauty of this value system is that is immediate generational wealth, even for the poorest family in the most remote part of the world.
 That's the leverage of a connected world.
-All it takes is a spark of inspiration from a parent, or anyone involved in a child's life, that gives them the freedom to dream.
+All it takes is a spark of inspiration from a parent, or anyone involved in a child's life, to give them the freedom to dream.
 That leads to genius or material improvement generationally.
 It could be Elon Musk's Starlink or some other billionaire's master plan to put a working digital device into the hands of every human on the planet.
 That is the only tool a child needs to fuel his genius and bring it to the world.
 Society should leverage that in the best way possible.
 Instead of turning every kid with a phone into a consumer, which is unsustainable, we turn them into creators and appreciators of genius, which is sustainable.

 This wealth -- the creativity of our children, is renewable and there is no resource constraints and no cause of conflict.
 It's also the only way we are going solve all the difficult problem we have before us.